Domain

 A triclinic-shaped domain is similar to cuboid-shaped except that the angles between the boundaries may different from ninety degrees.
 In two-dimensions, this reduces to a parallelogram.

 The triclinic periodic cell is defined by a vector for each dimension.
-This implementation is only valid for the following two- or three-dimensions.
+This implementation is only valid for two- or three-dimensions.

 For the first (i.e., “x”):